Awards

 The Disability Power 100 recognises the most influential disabled people in the UK each year at a purple-carpet awards event celebrating impact, influence and innovation.

-The invite-only event is “the hottest ticket in town” according to 2023 No. 1 Dr Shani Dhanda and is livestreamed free of charge.
+The awards invite-only event has been described as “the hottest ticket in town” and is livestreamed free of charge.

 Being recognised says you are a disabled leader, trailblazer and change maker.
 You are a role model recognised by your peers and a catalyst for positive impact.